 HOW TO ADD RESISTANT STARCH TO YOUR DIET: the easiest way to eat RS is green bananas (don’t laugh; I actually prefer green to ripe.
 They’re good in smoothies); cooked and cooled rice; and cooked and cooled potatoes.
 Start slowly and build up.
 Some of you won’t be able to tolerate RS off the bat if you’re working to heal SIBO or other gut imbalances.

 Other grains and legumes are sources of RS too, but not everyone will be able to tolerate those foods.
 See a full list here.
+This article is a great tutorial on RS with helpful ways to add it to your diet.

 If you have chronic joint pain, any “–itis” condition, elevated LDL cholesterol, high CRP, and chronically high or high-normal white blood cell counts, you have systemic inflammation.